Are Messages From Robots Trustworthy?

 Other scenarios also revealed key findings in support of the researchers’ hypothesis:

-• AI-generated messages in which the robot had self-autonomy (for example, an AI-generated memo signed by “The Summit Apparel AI Chatbot”) were viewed more favorably than AI-generated messages signed by a company representative.
+- AI-generated messages in which the robot had self-autonomy (for example, an AI-generated memo signed by a chatbot) were viewed more favorably than AI-generated messages signed by a company representative.

 In short, the findings suggest that companies must carefully consider whether and how to disclose AI-authored communications, always prioritizing authenticity in their interactions with consumers.
 As governments seek to increasingly regulate AI disclosure, making consumers more aware of how brands craft their messages, Kirk says marketers will want to pay close attention to the study’s findings.